Guzhu Zisun (Purple Bamboo Shoot)

 Green Tea 2024

-Guzhu Zisun is grown in a natural bamboo forest.
-This handmade tea has a fresh clean flavor and lingering sweet aftertaste.
-The early spring buds and leaves have a faint purple blush when fresh.
-This was the first tribute tea 1,200 years ago.
+Guzhu Zisun (Purple Bamboo Shoot) green tea is grown in a natural bamboo forest.
+This handmade tea has a fresh and clean yet complex flavor and lingering sweet aftertaste.
+It possesses light notes of sugar snap pea under a wildflower aroma.
+Some of the early spring buds and leaves have a faint purple blush when fresh.
+This was the first tribute tea 1,200 years ago given exclusively to the emperor and his court.

 2024’s Purple Bamboo Shoot brings savory elements to the fore with delicate woody flavors like tender, juicy bamboo shoots and a trace of blooming violets.